Friday, 9 December 2011

 Home made mince pies – it’s so easy

 Trays of traditional homemade mince pies always bring back fond memories of Christmases past.
-In fact, it wouldn’t be Christmas without making a batch of mince pies to have in the house when family and friends call by.
+In fact, it wouldn’t be Christmas without making a batch of mince pies to have in the house when family and friends come to call.
 Mince pies made with homemade mincemeat taste so much more delicious.
-I usually make mincemeat about 2-3 weeks before Christmas to allow it to mature.
+I usually make mincemeat about 4 weeks before Christmas to allow it to mature.

 Mincemeat is a mixture of dried fruits and apples.
-You can use vegetable suet instead of meat based suet if you are vegetarian.
-The recipe is as easy as pie and you can adjust the sweetness by adding less sugar (or none) and let the natural flavours of the dried fruits come through together with the nutmeg and mixed spice.
-This mincemeat will keep for around 3 to 4 weeks.
+You can use vegetable suet or butter instead of meat based suet if you are vegetarian.
+The recipe is as easy as pie and you can adjust the sweetness by adding less sugar and let the natural flavours of the dried fruits come through together with the nutmeg and mixed spice.
+This mincemeat will keep for around 6 weeks.

 Grandma Abson’s Homemade Mincemeat